-The book, lecture notes, and any Power Point presentations posted on the web are to help the student in his/her preparation, but they do not include all the materials covered in class.
+The book, lecture notes, and any Power Point/PDF presentations posted on the web are to help you in learning and preparation for the exams, but they do not include all the material covered in class.
 Therefore, attendance to class is highly recommended.